fastrgv/CoTerminalApps/README.md

 * Added Sound!
 * Added Frogger!
-* Made sure EXEs run from their own directory, as well as the base directory.
+* Made sure EXEs run from their own directory, as well as the top-level directory.
 * Replaces/superceeds: MiniPacman, TermFrogger, & TerminalApps.